Help Make History: Donate to the Museum

 Kitchen utensils, china, glass, holiday items, commercial packaging and promotional items, toiletries, art work, home entertainment, kick knacks, small appliances, sports items, smoking accessories, toys, games, campaign buttons, awards from local events, local souvenirs, etc.

-Baskets, regalia, and stone artifacts, found locally or from local tribes - the Wiyot, Karuk, Yurok, Hupa and Tolowa.
+Baskets, regalia, and stone artifacts, from local tribes - the Wiyot, Karuk, Yurok, Hupa and Tolowa.

 Remember, history begins yesterday.
 It need not be "old" to be preserved in the museum for future generations.
 Donations are tax deductible.
 The museum is a 501(c) 3 not for profit corporation EIN #94-1651124.